bitbonk/web/source/docs/authoring-builds/ci-integration.md

     .Partition(() => TestPartition)
     .Executes(() =>
     {
+        var projects = Solution.GetProjects("*.Tests");
-        var testProjects = TestPartition.GetCurrent(Solution.GetProjects("*.Tests"));
+        var relevantProjects = TestPartition.GetCurrent(projects);
         DotNetTest(s => s
             .SetConfiguration(Configuration)
             .CombineWith(
-                testProjects, (cs, v) => cs
+                relevantProjects, (cs, v) => cs
                     .SetProjectFile(v)));
     });
 ```

 Adding the `Partition` attribute on the `TestPartition` field will automatically split the execution in to the specified amount of partitions.
-Calling `TestPartition.GetCurrent(enumerable)` returns only the relevant items for the current partition.
+A partition can be associated with a target via `Partition(() => Partition)`.
+Calling `TestPartition.GetCurrent(enumerable)` inside the target implementation returns only the relevant items for the current partition.
 In terms of configuration files, this is implemented by adding the `--test-partition n` parameter.
 For local executions, the `TestPartition` has a size of `1`.

 In TeamCity, the resulting build chain would look like this: